Language Translation

 Under the CSGP, projects are regulated where land disturbance is projected to be greater than or equal to one (1) acre.
 The land disturbance must be calculated for all proposed land-disturbing activities that will be associated with a project site.
 Land disturbance includes grading, soil disposal, and stockpiling that exposes soil material to stormwater.
 Activities associated with land disturbance include grading, the installation of infrastructure (i.e. roads, stormwater drainage systems, etc.), utility work, and construction within developments and on individual building lots.

-Land disturbance is the primary factor that should be utilized to determine whether a construction/land-disturbing activity will require compliance with the CSGP.
+Land disturbance is the primary factor that should be utilized to determine whether a construction/land-disturbing activity will require permit coverage under the CSGP.
 While this determination can be projected by the project site owner, there are special circumstances that apply to the CSGP for multi-lot projects.
 Below are guidelines listed in the CSGP that will assist in calculating land disturbance.

 • Single Family Residential Lots within a multi-lot project: